TimothyLam727/cse15l-lab-reports/lab3.md

 **grep**

 1. -v

 ```grep -i <str> <file>``` prints all the lines from the file that don't contain the given string.

 Example 1:
 ```grep -i "Office" technical/government/Gen_Account_Office/og98030.txt```
-This command prints all lines from _technical/government/Gen_Account_Office/og98030.txt_ that exclude the word "Office".
+This command line prints all lines from _technical/government/Gen_Account_Office/og98030.txt_ that exclude the word "Office".

 <img width="708" alt="Screen Shot 2023-11-04 at 2 17 37 PM" src="https://github.com/TimothyLam727/cse15l-lab-reports/assets/146874935/3251a04c-eb16-4d73-a2f7-f4817a0781d3">